quyendang/OpenCore-Guide/README.md

 * Knowledge of how a hackintosh works and what files yours requires.
 * A previously setup and functioning hackintosh is assumed. * Which you are happy to potentially break *
 * Time and patience.
 Without these, you are wasting your effort.
+* Sign out of all apple services until you are # sure # you have MLB and ROM set to match your previous Clover set up.
 * [InsanelyMac-Discord](https://discord.gg/EdmdKRW) If you need any extra help join our discord.